siderolabs/omni-docs/content/docs/reference/cli.md

 ### Options

 ```
       --context string             The context to be used.
 Defaults to the selected context in the omniconfig file.
   -h, --help                       help for omnictl
+      --insecure-skip-tls-verify   Skip TLS verification for the Omni GRPC and HTTP API endpoints.
       --omniconfig string          The path to the omni configuration file.
 Defaults to 'OMNICONFIG' env variable if set, otherwise the config directory according to the XDG specification.
 ```

 ### SEE ALSO